ZTiKnl/sara/README.md

 ### Credits:
 I would like to point out that I simply put this hardware and these programs and modules together, but without the people who created those, I would have had nothing at all
-Thank you to the creators of:
+Thank you to those involved making:
 - the *Raspberry Pi*
 - the *Rasbian OS* (*Debian*)
 - linux program *alsa-utils*